emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

 Data entry:

--   Enter data into downloaded datasheet template

-#### Part 2: Imagery measurements

-Getting started:

 -   Clone repository <https://github.com/emadin/HIMB-Summer-Course-2019-Remote-Sensing-Imagery-Module-1-Measuring-Reefs->, which will allow you to open the .csv datasheet template ("Module1\_MeasuringReefs\_template.csv")
     -   Do not add/delete columns since we will combine datasets later
     -   Column headings in red are those you’ll be filling in
--   Open .kmz/.kml patch reef placemark file ("Sites.kmz"") in Google Earth
 -   Open .csv datasheet template and re-save with your initials appended to the end of the filename (e.g., "Module1\_MeasuringReefs\_EM.csv")
+    -   Column headings in red are those you’ll be filling in
+-   Enter data into this datasheet

+#### Part 2: Imagery measurements

+Getting started:

+-   Open .kmz/.kml patch reef placemark file ("Sites.kmz", from cloned repo) in Google Earth
+-   Open .csv datasheet you saved with your initials
     -   Column headings in red are those you’ll be filling in

 Measuring reefs: